zhinchenFD/zhinchenFD.github.io/content/publication/2024_MM1/index.md

 ---
-title: "[AAAI'23]Resolving Task Confusion in Dynamic Expansion Architectures for Class Incremental Learning"
+title: "[MM'24]Decoder Pre-Training with only Text for Scene Text Recognition"

 # Authors